-With such a perfect storm of complex and cumulative issues it is difficult to know when we will start to notice improvement or how much worse things may get, but it may take some time with many predicting ongoing problems throughout 2021 and possibly into 2022.
+With such a perfect storm of complex and cumulative issues it is difficult to know when we will start to notice improvement or how much worse things may get.
 The old adage hope for the best, but prepare for the worst comes to mind.

 Bring your concerns to FIS

 If you feel you are being treated unfairly, talk to us, we will do what we can.
 We can, through our own contacts in the industry, the CLC and contact with the Small Business Commissioners Office and Civil Service shine a light on negative trends and poor behaviour, it can be done anonymously and handled sensitively so as not to damage your relationships.